AbhisheDATA/AbhisheDATA/README.md

 ## 🚀 About me
-I'm a machine learning and data science enthusiast
+I'm a passionate data enthusiast and software engineer with a deep interest in artificial intelligence and machine learning.
+My journey in the world of data science has been an exciting exploration of patterns, insights, and solutions in data and predict the future outcomes.

 ## 🔗links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abhishek-kumar-6633b2214/)